Pour fifteen grains of rice into your hand

 yes, inside, the lining of willow-wood—clean,

-rice.
+clean rice.
 The dust's loose.
 The voice of rain

 moves the trees that bow to the silver-green